Giacomo Gentili

 Giacomo Gentili (born 3 July 1997) is an Italian rower.
-He is a world champion and an Olympic finalist.
-He competed at the 2020 Summer Olympics, in Quadruple sculls.
+He is a world champion and an Olympic finalist, and competed at the 2020 Summer Olympics, in Quadruple sculls.

 He participated at the 2018 World Rowing Championships where he became world champion in quad scull.
 The following year, he won bronze in the men's quad at the 2019 World Rowing Championships.